H2S Safety Services in Grande Prairie

-In case there has been a leak of Hydrogen Sulfide, people are highly likely to have come in contact with the gas.
-In such situations, giving correct first aid to the affected is extremely crucial.
-First aid that can be administered before emergency services arrive include:
+In case there has been a leak of hydrogen sulphide, people are highly likely to have come in contact with the gas.
+In such situations, giving correct first aid to the affected is crucial.
+First aid that can be administered before emergency services arrive includes:

 In case H2S has come in contact with somebody’s eye, then the eye must be washed with lukewarm water for 15-20 minutes.
 Remember to go gentle on the eye and don’t scrub it.
 Both eyes must then be covered with a sterile dressing.

 You must remember, at all times, that even if first aid is administered to a victim, it is not enough.
 They still need to see a doctor immediately, and thus, no matter what the injury is, a poison control centre and a doctor must always be involved in the treatment from the very beginning.

 Read more on how you can make your gas-leak-prone workplace safer.

 Our H2S Safety Services

 Our H2S safety services can be customized to fit your exact needs, no matter how big or small the job may be.
 We have experience with the following types of situations: